BTL Regulatory Changes

 Here you will find any regulatory changes that have come from the PRA (Prudential Regulation Authority) and the FCA (Financial Conduct Authority).

-One of the reasons behind the new process is that the PRA has found that the rate of arrears increase as a landlord’s BTL property portfolio increases.
+One of the reasons behind the process is that the PRA has found that the rate of arrears increase as a landlord’s BTL property portfolio increases.

-Portfolio Landlords may experience a tougher process on their next BTL purchase and find that the new specialist underwriting process requires a lot more information.
+Portfolio Landlords may experience a tougher process on their next BTL purchase and find that the specialist underwriting process requires a lot more information.

 Some financial costs will still be deductible in the transition period.
 These will be gradually withdrawn and replaced with a basic rate relief tax reduction.